 Attending the 2018 National Mentoring Summit?
 Join hundreds of your colleagues on January 24, 2018 for the fourth annual Capitol Hill Day by signing up to participate when you register for the Summit*.
 This important advocacy event brings Members of Congress and their staff face to face with mentors, advocates, professionals and researchers to talk about critical issues facing the country’s young people and the legislation and policies they can help implement to expand access to quality mentoring opportunities for youth.

 Not able to attend the 2018 National Mentoring Summit in person this year?
 Good news!
 You can still participate in Capitol Hill Day from home.
 Virtual Capitol Hill Day participants will be able to send messages to their Members of Congress via MENTOR’s Advocacy page to support their colleagues in Washington, DC.
 To receive the call action on Virtual Capitol Hill Day, make sure you’re signed up to receive MENTOR’s Advocacy alerts here.
-Interested participants can e-mail Abbie Evans with questions concerned Capitol Hill Day. *If you have already registered for the 2018 National Mentoring Summit but did not opt-in to participate in Capitol Hill Day or you will not be attending the Summit but would like to attend Capitol Hill Day, email Adriane Alicea and ask to be added to the list of participants.
-Please provide your city and state of residence, your Zip code and your preferred t-shirt size in your email.
+Interested participants can e-mail Abbie Evans with questions concerning Capitol Hill Day. *If you have already registered for the 2018 National Mentoring Summit but did not opt-in to participate in Capitol Hill Day or if you will not be attending the Summit but would like to attend Capitol Hill Day, email Adriane Alicea and ask to be added to the list of participants.
+Please provide your city, state of residence, zip code and preferred t-shirt size in your email.

 The sheets below list only members of Congress who are on legislative committees relevant to mentoring policy, or who have co-sponsored mentoring legislation.

 *No U.S. Department of Justice funds are used to support Capitol Hill Day.